 15.5.
 If both teams are unable to start, both teams lose a set 25-0 each at each ten minute mark except the final mark.
 If both teams are unable to start at the final mark the game is declared a double forfeit.

 16. Venue-Specific Rules

 16.1.
-There may be venue-specific rules (e.g. for safety reasons).
-The Tournament Director or Venue Manager will explain these at the Captain's and Coaches meeting if they have not been announced beforehand.
-It is the responsibility of each team to be familiar with these rules.
+There may be venue-specific rules (e.g. generally for safety reasons).
+It is the responsibility of each team to ensure they are aware of these rules.